JoshuaKasa/Antidot/README.md

 iostrean
 ```

-# **Notes**
+# **Notes 🗒️**
 Antidot has to be runned with administrator rights for working properly, and it is not configured to run (making it run is vey simple and everyone with basic Python knowledge </br>
-can do it, but i haven't configured it because this project is for EDUCATIONAL PURPORSES ONLY).
+can do it, but i haven't configured it because this project is for ⚠️ EDUCATIONAL PURPORSES ONLY ⚠️).

+**⛔ WARNING, DON'T USE THIS AGAINST ANYONE AND I'M NOT RESPONSIBLE FOR ANYTHING THAT HAPPENS TO YOU OR ANYONE ELSE, I SPECIFY IT AGAIN THI IS FOR EDUCATIONAL PURPORSES ONLY ⛔**